QuintinHull/trashed/README.md

 ## Challenges
-Implementing Geocode to obtain the latitude and longitude of each created area proved to be challenging.
-The challenge I found was coming up with a way to use Geocode that would send back the latitude and longitude before the post request was sent to the back end.
-For my solution I used two helper functions (one for latitude and one for longitude) that utilized **Geocode.fromAddress()** and passed in an interpolated string that made up the entire address provided by the user.
+It was a challenge deciding how to allow users to interact with a map and add markers to the map that didn't require them to know the latitude and longitude of the location they wished to add.
+After research and looking at documentation, I decided to implement a Geocode API to obtain the latitude and longitude of each created area.
+Another challenging aspect of this feature was finding a way to use Geocode that would send back the latitude and longitude before the post request was sent to the back end.
+For my solution, I used two helper functions (one for latitude and one for longitude) that utilized **Geocode.fromAddress()** and passed in an interpolated string that made up the entire address provided by the user.
 From there I was able to call each helper function and await the results inside of an asynchronous **handleSubmit()** before it was sent to the appropriate thunk.

 [![Screen-Shot-2021-03-23-at-6-36-47-PM.png](https://i.postimg.cc/X78GvTqd/Screen-Shot-2021-03-23-at-6-36-47-PM.png)](https://postimg.cc/WhdbWYM1)